openzsx/openzsx/README.md

 This repository is organized as follows:
 - [containers](./containers/README.md) - resources for creating Docker images that
 deploy on z/OS and Linux
-- [native](./native/README.md) - resources for code that has been ported directly to z/OS or Linux
+- [ports](./ports/README.md) - resources for code that has been ported directly to z/OS Unix System Services
-Linux
 - [platform](./platform/README.md) - useful tools and information for using the IBM Z Systems platform, regardless of operating system